Updated: 3/15/2020 | March 15th, 2020

 However, while at the Lantern Festival, I realized one major difference: I had gotten a lot better at non-verbal communication.

-From facial expressions to tone of voice, I was able to get the gist of what people around me were saying.
+From facial expressions to the tone of someone’s voice, I was able to get the gist of what people around me were saying.
 I didn’t need to know fluent Mandarin.
 This skill had crept so slowly into my life, so naturally, that it seemed like it had always been there.

 Research shows that a minimum of 60% of our communication is non-verbal.
 We send signals with our body language, facial expressions, and tone of voice.
 You just don’t realize that when you’re at home, speaking your native language.
 But when you’re abroad, it’s something that you rely on.
 It’s a skill you develop, one you need if you don’t know the local language.